SECURITIES AND EXCHANGE COMMISSION

 The following business realignment and acquisition integration charges are included in Diversified Industrial North America and Diversified Industrial International operating income:

-The business realignment charges consist primarily of severance and plant closure costs related to actions taken under the Company's simplification initiative aimed at reducing organizational and process complexity, which is being implemented by its operating units throughout the world.
-Current-year acquisition integration charges relate to the Lord acquisition.
-Prior-year acquisition integration charges relate to the 2017 acquisition of Clarcor.
-During 2020, business realignment charges also include permanent workforce reductions to address the impact of COVID-19 on our business.
-The majority of the Diversified Industrial International business realignment and acquisition integration charges were incurred in Europe.
-We anticipate that cost savings realized from the workforce reduction measures taken during 2020 will increase operating income for 2021 by approximately five percent in the Diversified Industrial North American operations and by approximately two percent in the Diversified Industrial International operations.
-In 2021, we expect to continue to take actions necessary to structure appropriately the operations of the Diversified Industrial Segment.
-These actions are expected to result in approximately $53 million in business realignment charges in 2021.
+We anticipate that cost savings realized from the workforce reduction measures taken during 2022 will increase operating income in 2023 by approximately one percent in the Diversified Industrial International businesses and will not materially impact operating income in the Diversified Industrial North American businesses.
+In 2023, we expect to continue to take actions necessary to structure appropriately the operations of the Diversified Industrial Segment.
+These actions are expected to result in approximately $31 million in business realignment charges in 2023.
 However, continually changing business conditions could impact the ultimate costs we incur.

-The increase in Diversified Industrial Segment backlog in 2020 was primarily due to the current-year acquisition of Lord, partially offset by shipments exceeding orders in both the North American and International businesses.
-Within the International business, this decrease in backlog was primarily related to shipments exceeding orders in both Europe and Latin America, partially offset by orders exceeding shipments in the Asia Pacific region.
+The increase in Diversified Industrial Segment backlog in 2022 was primarily due to orders exceeding shipments in both the North American and International businesses.
+Backlog within the North American and International businesses accounted for approximately 75 percent and 25 percent of the change, respectively.
+Within the International business, the Asia Pacific region, Europe and Latin America accounted for approximately 60 percent, 30 percent, and 10 percent of the change, respectively.
 Backlog consists of written firm orders from a customer to deliver products and, in the case of blanket purchase orders, only includes the portion of the order for which a schedule or release date has been agreed to with the customer.
 The dollar value of backlog is equal to the amount that is expected to be billed to the customer and reported as a sale.

 Aerospace Systems Segment

-The increase in backlog in 2020 was primarily due to the addition of Exotic backlog in the current year and orders exceeding shipments in the military OEM and aftermarket businesses, partially offset by shipments exceeding orders in the commercial OEM and aftermarket businesses.
+The increase in Aerospace Systems Segment backlog in 2022 was primarily due to orders exceeding shipments in the commercial OEM and aftermarket businesses, partially offset by shipments exceeding orders in the military OEM and aftermarket businesses.
 Backlog consists of written firm orders from a customer to deliver products and, in the case of blanket purchase orders, only includes the portion of the order for which a schedule or release date has been agreed to with the customer.
 The dollar value of backlog is equal to the amount that is expected to be billed to the customer and reported as a sale.